-The AEAC identifies the following as areas of emphasis: elevating the academic profile of the America East Conference; providing learning opportunities for America East students in the form of academic contests, research fellowships, exhibitions, and symposia; and offering opportunities for professional interaction and development of faculty and staff.
+The AEAC identifies the following as areas of emphasis: elevating the academic profile of the America East Conference; providing learning opportunities for America East students in the form of academic contests, exhibitions, and symposia; and offering opportunities for professional interaction and development of faculty and staff.

 Please visit our programming page to learn more about current AEAC programs and activities.